Increasing and Decreasing Quantities by a Percent

-- Before the lesson, students work individually on an assessment task that is designed to reveal their current understandings and difficulties.
-You then review their work, and create questions for students to answer in order to improve their solutions.
+- Before the lesson, students work individually on an assessment task that is designed to reveal their current understanding and difficulties.
+You then review their work and create questions for students to answer in order to improve their solutions.

 - Students work in small groups on collaborative discussion tasks, to organize percent, decimal and fraction cards.
 As they do this, they interpret the cards’ meanings and begin to link them together.
 They also try to find relationships between percent changes.
 Throughout their work, students justify and explain their decisions to their peers.

-- Students return to their original assessment tasks, and try to improve their own responses.
+- Students return to their original assessment task and try to improve their own response.

 - You will also need copies of the extension material: Percents, Decimals, and Fractions (2).

-15 minutes before the lesson, one 90-minute lesson (or two 45-minute lessons), and 10 minutes in a follow-up lesson (or for homework).
+15 minutes before the lesson, a 90-minute lesson (or two shorter lessons), and 10 minutes in a follow-up lesson.
 Timings are approximate and will depend on the needs of the class.

 This lesson involves a range of mathematical practices from the standards, with emphasis on: